Some links in this post may be affiliate links

 Salts buildup: Regularly, flush out accumulated salts from the soil by running a stream of water through the soil.

-Calathea bachemiana curled leaves are caused by underwatering, dry air, drafts, and being pot-bound.
+Calathea bachemiana curled leaves are caused by underwatering, dry air, drafts or being pot-bound.

 Underwatering: Keep the soil consistently moist during the growing season and slightly moist in the cold season.
 Never allow the soil to dry out completely.